"Our spending habits, in combination with our flawed monetary system, if not changed will

 "We are now faced with an economy that is far from robust and may get a lot worse before rebounding.
 If not now, the time will soon come when the conventional wisdom of the last 90 years, since the Fed was created, will have to be challenged.
 If the conditions have changed and the routine of fiscal and monetary stimulation don’t work, we better prepare ourselves for the aftermath of a failed dollar system, which will not be limited to the United States."

+"It’s now admitted that the deficit is out of control, with next year’s deficit reaching over one-half trillion dollars, not counting the billions borrowed from “trust funds” like Social Security.
 I’m sticking to my prediction that within a few years the national debt will increase over $1 trillion in one fiscal year.
 So far, so good, no big market reactions, the dollar is holding its own and the administration and congressional leaders are not alarmed.
 But they ought to be.

-the repercussions here at home from a loss of confidence in the dollar throughout the world will not be a pretty sight to behold.
+I agree, it would be politically tough to bite the bullet and deal with our extravagance, both fiscal and monetary, but the repercussions here at home from a loss of confidence in the dollar throughout the world will not be a pretty sight to behold.
 I don’t see any way we are going to avoid the crisis."

 1. Generates the “business” cycle and thus increases unemployment;